Magnetoresistance and transistor-like behavior of double quantum dots connected to ferromagnetic and superconductor

-In fact, as shown in figure \ref{cplpartI}a, the $ARMR$ curve for $\Gamma_{1}=\Gamma_{2}$ is positive for all values of the bias.
-For the curves with $V_{2}\neq 0$ there are two peaks, localized at $V_{1}\approx\pm 0.22$, corresponding to the value where $I_{AP}$ is close to zero.

-In figure \ref{cplpartI}d is shown the $ARMR$ curves for $\Gamma_{2}>\Gamma_{1}$.
-When $V_{2}=0$ the $ARMR$ is almost constant for all values of $V_{1}$.
-For $V_{2}>0$ the $ARMR$ displays a step-like behavior with positive values for $V_{1}>0$ and negative values for $V_{1}<0$.
-If we change the sign of $V_{2}$ we have the opposite case, i.e, $ARMR>0$ for $V_{1}<0$ and $ARMR<0$ for $V_{1}>0$.
-The results shown in figure \ref{cplpartI} indicate that one can control the sign of the magnetoresistance of the system through external parameters ($V_{1}$ and $V_{2}$) when the coupling of $F_{1}$ and $F_{2}$ with the dot $a$ are different from each other.

-The curves for $I_{AP}$, shown in figures \ref{cplpartI}c and \ref{cplpartI}f, display some interesting features.
-Unlike the current $I_{P}$, the shift of $I_{AP}$ along the current axis is related with the bias rather than the coupling constants $\Gamma_{1}$ and $\Gamma_{2}$.
-In fact, the high polarization values $P_{1}=P_{2}=0.95$ reduce the contribution from the direct AR and the current $I_{AP}$ is dominated by the CAR process.
-In order to clarify this point we consider the current formula \eqref{corrente:total} in the case of zero temperature, where the Fermi functions become step functions.
-If we also neglect the direct AR, $I(V_{1},V_{2})$ can be written as,

-which implies that the current tends to zero when $V_{1}\rightarrow-V_{2}$.
-This condition determines the shifts of the current $I_{AP}$ when we change the value of the bias in the electrode $F_{2}$.
-This can be seen from the curves shown in figures \ref{cplpartI}c and \ref{cplpartI}f.
-The fact that some regions of the bias present zero current values can be useful in practical applications since the currents at each electrode can be spin pure in the antiferromagnetic configuration.
+Since the values used are $ \Gamma_{1}=0.20$ and $\Gamma_{2}=0.80$, the amplitude of $I_{P}$ is smaller in comparison to the shift along the current axis.
+On the other hand, by comparing the figures \ref{cplpartI}b and \ref{cplpartI}c, we note that the amplitude of $I_{AP}$ is almost independent on the relation between $ \Gamma_{1}$ and $\Gamma_{2}$.
+In fact, $I_{AP}$ is carried almost through crossed ARs which picks up one up-spin electron from $F_{1}$ and another down-spin electron from $F_{2}$.
+Since the total current entering into the superconductor must be unpolarized, it is limited by the electrode with lower injection of electrons.
+The difference between these two processes (crossed and direct AR) with respect to the variations of $\Gamma_{1}$ and $ \Gamma_{2}$ allows the control of the sign of $ARMR$ through external parameters.